InspectorGadget/SimpleAuth2/README.md

 ## What's New?

-This version of SimpleAuth (not forked because the original will probably never be updated) adds automatic hack detection/protection to SimpleAuth.
+This version of SimpleAuth (not forked because the original will very probably never be updated) adds automatic hack detection/protection to SimpleAuth.

 When users register (or log in the first time after install or upgrade) they will be given a 4 digit PIN code.